Can too much of a great thing ever be bad – at least when it comes to HDL cholesterol?

 But do keep taking your aged garlic extract, eating wild-caught fish, lots of fresh vegetables and fruits, and restricting processed foods.
 And get lots of exercise.

 “So what can we do about the various elevated levels?” begins Dr. Tavel.
-“Since the implications of this finding remain unclear, the appropriate management is not known at this time.
+“Since the implications of the study finding remain unclear, the appropriate management is not yet defined.

-“Patients with very high HDL cholesterol should continue to address other modifiable risk factors — such as high blood pressure, smoking and obesity — to reduce cardiovascular disease.
-More definitive answers await more research.”
+“Patients with very high HDL cholesterol need to take a look at other controllable risk factors — that is, high blood pressure, smoking and weight control — to bring down cardiovascular disease risk.
+More research will bring clearer answers.”